 Grants are available for those organisations that are delivering services to support young people: –

-- improve their skills base, especially when employment opportunities are being maximised,
+- to improve their skills base, especially when employment opportunities are being maximised,

-- by offering support and signposting to increase life chances,
+- by offering mentoring, support and signposting to increase life chances,

 - providing preventative services that educate young people i.e. around drugs, exploitation and alcohol,

 - to reduce likelihood of involvement in, and impacts from, crime and anti-social behaviour.